-The parties' Rule 26(f) Report (ECF No. 13) is APPROVED, except as set forth in this order.
-All discovery, including depositions of expert witnesses, will be completed (not propounded) by November 30, 2021.
-Motions to join additional parties shall be filed by plaintiff by January 20, 2021 and by defendant by April 1, 2021.
-A damages analysis will be provided by any party who has a claim or counterclaim for damages by June 1, 2021.
-Plaintiff will designate all trial experts and provide opposing counsel with reports from retained experts by June 1, 2021.
-Depositions of any such experts shall be completed by August 1, 2021.
-Defendant will designate all trial experts and provide opposing counsel with reports from retained experts by September 1, 2021.
-Depositions of any such experts shall be completed by November 1, 2021.
-Depositions of fact witnesses shall be completed by November 30, 2021.
-Dispositive motions shall be filed by October 15, 2021.
-The joint trial memorandum will be due on the later of December 15, 2021, or 45 days after the Court's ruling on any dispositive motions.
-The case will be trial ready within 15 days of the filing of the joint trial memorandum.
+The parties' Rule 26(f) Report (ECF No. 8) is APPROVED, except as set forth in this order.
+All discovery, including depositions of expert witnesses, will be completed (not propounded) by December 31, 2021.
+A damages analysis will be provided by any party who has a claim or counterclaim for damages by October 1, 2021.
+The parties will designate all trial experts and provide opposing counsel with reports from retained experts by October 28, 2021.
+Depositions of any such experts shall be completed by November 30, 2021.
+The parties will designate all trial experts and provide opposing counsel with reports from retained experts on any issues on which they do not bear the burden of proof by November 30, 2021.
+Depositions of any such experts shall be completed by December 31, 2021.